isuihko/selolaskuri/README.md

 10.8.2018: Added text "Enter=laskenta" into vastustajanSelo field.
 Also added commands to be executed in vastustajanSelo field: test - add test data which could be used when taking window captures. clear - clear all input and output.

+11.8.2018: Uses clipboard.
+Edit-menu with cut, copy and paste for handing opponents list.
+Handy with CSV format..
+Version now 2.1.0.0, 11.8.2018.

 --

 The following text is only in Finnish.
 There is about the usage of the Finland's SELO calculation application.